AmaravadiLikhitha/activity-/README.md

 8.Open the odd.txt file in append mode.

-9.Loop through the numbers.txt file.
+9.Loop through the input.txt file.

 10.Check if the number is even or odd.